mikeqfu/pydriosm/README.md

                                 download_confirmation_required=True)
 ```

-The parameter`download_dir` is `None` by default.
+Note that `download_dir` is `None` by default.
 In that case, a default file path will be created and the downloaded file will be saved there.

 Check the default file path and name: